Jed1717/Python-Calculator/README.md

 # Notes:
 I dont know how you will run this since it asks the questions in the terminal/console.
 You can use an online Python interpreter like [this one!][1]
-Or if you have [Visual Studio Code][3], you can open the .py file and click run!
+Or if you have [Visual Studio Code][3], you can open the .py file, click open terminal, and click run!

 Releases [here!][2]